 The program was launched in January 2006 with an article in The Moravian.
 The response was overwhelming; forty-eight churches, church groups and individuals have participated, supplying nearly 50% of orphan support.
 Each village has been adopted by at least one sponsor.
 Several churches have adopted two villages and most have renewed their ongoing commitment.

 To be certain the orphan program does not outgrow its capacity, it is no longer expanding to additional villages.
-Attention is focused instead on the increasing numbers of orphans attending secondary school and on the relationships developing between the villages in Tanzania and the churches of North America.
+Attention is focused instead on the increasing numbers of orphans attending secondary school and beyond, as well as on the relationships developing between the villages in Tanzania and the churches of North America.
 Multiple Sunday schools in both the Northern and Southern Provinces have exchanged pictures and letters with those in the Sikonge district.
 In spite of the cost and distances involved, four churches have sent representatives to their partner village to meet its Moravian pastor and visit orphan households with the local “Mamas.”
 Many churches have gone beyond orphan care and have begun providing support for Moravian congregations and local schools.
-Ten new churches have been completed and 3 others are being built: thirteen wells have constructed and more are in progress.
-Four churches have been supplied with benches and chairs; over 400 desks have been donated to the village schools, along with multiple textbooks and other educational aids.
+Sixteen new churches have been completed and another is being built.
+Sixteen new wells have also been constructed and more are in progress.
+Multiple churches have been supplied with benches and chairs; over 400 desks have been donated to the village schools, along with multiple textbooks and other educational aids.
 The response by any standard has been impressive.

-The challenges facing orphaned children in Africa can be enormous, but the Moravian orphan ladies, assisted by their Adopt a Village partners, are providing the love and care that will enable these children to grow into the nation of tomorrow.
+The challenges facing orphaned children in Africa can be enormous, but the Moravian orphan ladies, the “Mamas”, assisted by their Adopt a Village partners, are providing the love and care that will enable these children to grow into their nation of tomorrow.

 Orphan Villages in the Sikonge District